foundersandcoders/react-week/project.md

 Open the project in your editor—you should see an example app setup.
 Feel free to delete the logo/CSS/service worker that you won't be using.

+### Linting

+Create React App includes a comprehensive ESLint config.
+You will see linting errors displayed in your terminal or browser console.
+If you have an ESLint editor plugin installed you should also see errors highlighted as you write.

 ### Testing

 Create React App already has [a testing environment](https://create-react-app.dev/docs/running-tests) set up with Jest.
 You do not need to install Jest yourself—it's part of the `react-scripts` dependency. `npm test` will run any `*.test.js` files in your project.